-Mr. Riffel was born in Woodward, Oklahoma on November 11, 1967.
+Mr. Riffel was born in Woodward, Oklahoma.
 He is an attorney and certified public accountant.
 He was admitted to the Oklahoma Bar Association in 1995.
 He attended Oklahoma State University receiving a Bachelor of Science degree in accounting in May 1990 and a Bachelor of Science degree in finance in December 1990.
 Mr. Riffel later attended the University of Oklahoma where he received his law degree in May 1995.
 He is a managing member of Riffel Law Firm, P.L.L.C. and also “of counsel” with the law firm of Morris & Powell, L.L.P. in Ponca City, Oklahoma.
 Currently, he is a member of the National Academy of Elder Law Attorneys (NAELA), Oklahoma Bar Association, Garfield County Bar Association, Oklahoma Society of CPAs, National Society of Accountants (NSA), Oklahoma Society of Accountants (OSA), Enid Chapter of CPAs, and Northwest Chapter of CPAs.
 He is a past member of the American Institute of Certified Public Accountants and American Bar Association.
 Mr. Riffel is admitted to practice before all Oklahoma Courts, the Federal District Courts and United States Bankruptcy Courts in the Western and Eastern Districts of Oklahoma, and the United States Tax Court.

 Mr. Riffel attended secondary school in both Woodward and Guymon, Oklahoma.
 He graduated from Guymon High School in May 1986.